YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++++++++
 ydb_mupjnl_parallel
 ++++++++++++++++++++++
-**ydb_mupjnl_parallel (gtm_mupjnl_parallel)** defines the number of processes or threads used by MUPIP JOURNAL -RECOVER/-ROLLBACK when the invoking command does not have a -PARALLEL qualifier.
+**ydb_mupjnl_parallel (gtm_mupjnl_parallel)** defines the number of processes or threads used by `MUPIP JOURNAL RECOVER/ROLLBACK <./ydbjournal.html#recovery-from-a-journal-file>`_ when the invoking command does not have a -PARALLEL qualifier.
 When defined with no value, it specifies one process or thread per region.
 When undefined or defined to one (1), it specifies MUPIP should process all regions without using additional processes or threads.
 When defined with an integer value greater than one (1), it specifies the maximum number of processes or threads for MUPIP to use.
 If the value is greater than the number of regions, MUPIP never uses more processes or threads than there are regions.
 If it is less than the number of regions, MUPIP allocates work to the additional processes or threads based on the time stamps in the journal files.

 ++++++++++++++++
 ydb_nocenable